japhethkimeu/japhethkimeu.github.io/README.md

 This is the source repository for my professional portfolio site at [japhethkimeu.github.io](https://japhethkimeu.github.io).

-I am a Geospatial Technical Advisor with over 10 years of experience applying earth observation, GIS, and AI to conservation, nature-climate solutions, and climate-smart agriculture across Africa.
-I currently serve as a Geospatial Technical Advisor at FAO and as GIS & Data Specialist at Connected Conservation Foundation.
+I am a Geospatial Technical Lead with over 10 years of experience applying earth observation, GIS, and AI to conservation, nature-climate solutions, and sustainable agrifood systems across Africa.
+I currently serve as a Geospatial & AI Lead at FAO and as a GIS & Data Specialist at Connected Conservation Foundation.

 ---